mysteryduck/github/README.md

 you can't see it in the **Git** tab.
 Instead, `.gitignore` and `test.Rproj` are listed with yellow **Status** question marks.
 What do these icons mean?

-* "?" - Files or directories that don't currently exist in the git repository
+* "?" - Files or directories that don't currently exist in the git repository (you either want to commit these or add them to `.gitignore`)
-* "A" - Files that have been staged and are ready to commit
+* "A" - Files that have been staged and are ready to commit (you're in the process of committing these)
-* "M" - Files that are modified versions of those in the repository
+* "M" - Files that are modified versions of those in the repository (you definately want to commit these)

+Open the `README.md` file by clicking on the filename in the **Files** tab.
+Does this look familiar?
+(Compare the contents of this file to your GitHub repository)

 <img src="https://github.com/mysteryduck/github/blob/master/img/2-6.png" height="500">

+Usually a GitHub README will describe the contents of the GitHub repository or give an example of how to use the contents of said repository.
+If we make edits to the README file, the **status** changes to "M".
+This means the file in your local directory is a modified version of the file in your remote directory (on GitHub).

+Note that GitHub README.md files are written in GFM (GitHub Flavored Markdown).

 <img src="https://github.com/mysteryduck/github/blob/master/img/2-7.png" height="500">

+Click